❄️ WINTER GARAGE DOOR PROBLEMS

 My garage door worked fine yesterday but won't open this morning — is it frozen?

 Yes, this is the classic frozen door pattern in KC.
 Afternoon temperatures above freezing melt any snow or moisture at the base, and overnight temps freeze it again.
 Pull the manual release cord and try lifting the door by hand from the base.
-If it's bonded at the bottom but moves freely above, use warm water to melt the ice seal.
+If it's Background-Checked at the bottom but moves freely above, use warm water to melt the ice seal.

 Does freezing cause extra spring wear?